 Do not use your left hand to give/receive items from another person.
-If you are left-handed, it would be good to practice using a spoon with your right hand while eating.
+If you are left-handed, it would be prudent to begin practicing using your right hand for a variety of activities, prior to launching your trip to Indonesia.